 Commissioned by: Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

-Lead executing agency: Ministry of Cities (Ministério das Cidades, MCidades) and Ministry of the Environment (Ministério do Meio Ambiente, MMA)
+Lead executing agency: Ministry of Regional Development (MDR) and Ministry of the Environment (MMA)

 Overall term: 2017 to 2021

-A new version of the national solid waste management plan is likely to be adopted in 2018.
-This would create opportunities to align it with the National Plan on Climate Change and make use of the waste sector’s potential for climate change mitigation.
+A new version of the national solid waste management plan is likely to be issued in December 2019.
+This would create opportunities to align it with the National Plan on Climate Change and seize the waste sector’s potential for climate change mitigation.

-The project advises ministries at national level on integrating climate-related criteria, (emission reduction potential), into rules and regulations for the waste sector.
-To achieve this, methods of calculating GHG emissions from municipal solid waste are being reviewed and amended to reflect the Brazilian context.
-Technologies to minimise GHG emissions will be supported and recycling promoted.
+The project advises ministries on integrating climate-related criteria (potential for mitigation) into rules and regulations for the waste sector.
+To do so, methods of calculating ghg emissions from municipal solid waste are being reviewed and amended to reflect the Brazilian context.
+Technologies to minimise ghg emissions will be supported, and recycling will be promoted.

-At municipal level, those in local government and private sector employment are trained in planning and implementing effective and climate-friendly waste management.
-The project promotes the use of new decision-making tools in 10 selected cities and municipalities to train local authorities and businesses in the selection of technologies and methods.
+At municipal level, local government and private sector officials are trained in planning and implementing an effective and climate-neutral waste management.
+The project promotes the use of new decision-making tools in 43 municipalities – being part of six pilot projects – to train local authorities and businesses in the selection of technologies and methods.

-In collaboration with five universities, the project develops curricula for postgraduate studies on sustainable waste management and climate change mitigation.
-The project also supports research projects and dialogue between German and Brazilian research institutions.
+In collaboration with six national universities and one research centre, the project develops curricula for postgraduate studies on sustainable waste management and climate change mitigation.
+Moreover, the project supports applied research projects and dialogue between German and Brazilian research institutions.

-The project supported five national universities with applying for PRINT funds, which provides them with access to additional money that indirectly benefits climate change mitigation.
+- Support to five national universities with applying for print funds, which provide access to additional money that indirectly benefits climate change mitigation.

-Initial results from the interministerial working group on data systematisation are available: the databases of the city ministry should be adapted so that they can be utilised as an official database for calculating Brazil’s emission statistics (greenhouse gas inventory). (as at: October 2018)
+- Availability of preliminary results from the interministerial working group on data systematisation: the variables of the databases of MDR needed to be adapted to be able to be used as an official database for calculating Brazil’s emission statistics (ghg inventory).